rebelgiri/rebelgiri/README.md

-## Actively looking for Job Opportunities in Machine/Deep Learning and Computer Vision area.

-### Hello👋, Welcome to my Github Profile
+## Hello👋, Welcome to my Github Profile
 I am Giri, I am an Artificial Intelligence enthusiast, I am interested in designing and implementing AI/ML-driven solutions, using agile and scrum software development life cycle :blush:.

 I have finished my Master in Embedded Systems from the Technical University of Chemnitz.
 I have pursued research in Unsupervised learning and Generative adversarial networks.